lisa84ibouge/clickgame/README.md

 # clickgame

-This assignment is a memory game with React.
-The application required breaking the application's UI into components, managing component state, and responding to user events.
+This application is a memory game with React quizing the user on the knowledge of world country flags.
+The assignment required breaking the application's UI into components, managing component state, and responding to user events.